aidan-eagle/Home-Lab/pihole.md

 ## What is Docker?

-For non-technical users, Docker can be thought of as a lightweight shipping container for software.
+Docker can be thought of as a lightweight shipping container for software.

 Instead of installing an application directly onto a computer, Docker packages everything the application needs into a self-contained environment called a **container**.